saravanang-git/saravanang-git/README.md

 👀 I’m interested in WPF, Prism, SQL with replication
 🌱 I’m currently learning Angular and AWS
-💞️ I’m looking to collaborate on C# and .NET projects 📫 How to reach me: [Your Email or Contact Info]
+💞️ I’m looking to collaborate on C# and .NET projects 📫 How to reach me: saravanang.learning@gmail.com
 😄 Pronouns: [Your Pronouns]
-⚡ Fun fact: I have 15 years of coding experience in C#